antonboychenko/spss-dsl-2.0/SPSS_md_4_chapter.md

 ### Challenge 5: Run logistic regression

-We will be using the dummy variables you created in the previous exercise.

-Run a binary logistic regression using your `dummy_price` variable as your dependent variable.
-Add the following covariates:
+Run a logistic regression using your `dummy_price` variable as your dependent variable.

+Use the independent variables you used in your multiple linear regression as well as the two dummy variables you just made:

 * `dummy_rear_wheel`
 * `dummy_four_wheel`
-* `horsepower`
-* `peakrpm`
-* `citympg`
-* `highwaympg`

 Discuss with the person next to you or in your breakout room: